guilherme9820/wine_quality/README.md

     ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
     │                         `1.0-jqp-initial-data-exploration`.
+    ├── reports
+    │   ├── params         <- Parameters used
+    │   └── scores         <- Metrics of the model
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`
     ├── saved_models             <- Trained and serialized models, model predictions, or model summaries